0000magda0000/api-message-v1/api-messages-rails/README.md

-# 👩‍💻 REST API for maintaining messages
+# 👩‍💻 REST API RAILS for maintaining messages

 ## About api-messages-rails
 The following statements are true about a message: